Table of Contents

 Here is what I based my search on.

-- Size: I have a relatively large space for my cats to play and lounge around in, so I wanted a large cat tree that could provide them the most enjoyment as possible!
+- Size: I have a relatively large space for my cats to play and lounge around in, so I wanted a large cat tree that could provide them the most enjoyment possible!
 However, I also considered the ideal cat trees for smaller homes.

 - Suitability for Larger Breeds: I have three British Shorthairs and so needed a cat tree that could support the weight of larger breeds easily, maybe even multiple at once.
+I’ve also got some options for smaller cats and kittens as well.

 - Number of Perches: As I have a multi-cat household, I also wanted a tree with multiple perches.
 This will also help to keep your kitty entertained with the cat tree even after you have had it for a while.